digitalbazaar/forge/README.md

 ### PRNG

-Provides a [Fortuna][]-based cryptographically-secure pseudo-random number generator, to be used with a cryptographic function backend, ie: [AES][].
+Provides a [Fortuna][]-based cryptographically-secure pseudo-random number generator, to be used with a cryptographic function backend, e.g. [AES][].
 An implementation using [AES][] as a backend is provided.
 An API for collecting entropy is given, though if window.crypto.getRandomValues is available, it will be used automatically.